Applications are closed

 - build relationships and partnerships that promote nature education and outdoor experiences by and for people of color

-- increase the number of visitors and staff at parks and natural areas who represent diverse racial, ethnic and cultural groups
+- increase the number of visitors and staff at parks and natural areas who represent diverse racial, ethnic and cultural groups and other historically and continually marginalized groups

 - develop the capacity of organizations that serve people of color to lead nature education and cultural programs in parks and natural areas